 - Screw Politeness, I'm a Senior!: Baron Hard-on.

 - Vaudeville: About halfway through the second act, some of the cast members perform a rendition of "If I Were Not Upon the Stage", a song popular among holiday camps in the United Kingdom.
-Bearing in mind the show's content, the song features eight of the play's characters imitating (in order) a bus conductor, a doctor, a Shakespearian actor, a Gestapo officer, two footballers, a rabbi and — true to Jess Conrad's entertainment history — a "Teddy boy".
+In this version, the song features eight of the play's characters imitating (in order) a bus conductor (Jim Davidson), a doctor (Mia Carla), a Shakespearian actor (David Kirstian), a Gestapo officer (Roger Kitter), two footballers (Alan Cullanney and Stephen Joseph), a rabbi (Dave Lee) and a "Teddy boy" (Jess Conrad, in homage to his entertainment history).

 - Wrote the Book: Played with in which Jim Davidson co-wrote the script; his character, Buttons, boasts that he will marry Cinderella at the end of the play because he wrote it.
 As mentioned above, someone else marries Cinderella.